Democrats Have Wrapped Their Public Case On Impeachment. What Comes Next?

 His excellency the ambassador

-And Trump didn't say "Biden," when he spoke to a key intermediary in this story, Gordon Sondland, the U.S. ambassador to the European Union.
+And Trump didn't say "Biden" when he spoke to a key intermediary in this story, Gordon Sondland, the U.S. ambassador to the European Union.

 Sondland, a donor and political sponsor of the president, is one of the few witnesses who could speak to Trump directly.
-He said he didn't put the picture together until later on and realize that "Burisma," a word he did recognize — referring to the company that paid Hunter Biden — actually was code for Biden.
+He said he didn't put the picture together until later on and realize that "Burisma," a word he did recognize as referring to the company that paid Hunter Biden, actually was code for Biden.

 Although Sondland remembered Trump asking about investigations when they talked on the phone July 26, in a later call, Sondland said he asked Trump an open-ended question: What do you want from Ukraine?